althonos/pyfastani/README.md

 For clarity, only 5 randomly-selected genomes are shown on the second graph.
 Each run was repeated 3 times.*

 ![Benchmarks](https://raw.githubusercontent.com/althonos/pyfastani/main/benches/mapping/v0.4.0.svg)

+## 🔖 Citation

+PyFastANI is scientific software; it was presented among other optimized software at the [European Student Council Symposium (ESCS) 2022](https://www.escs2022.iscbsc.org/) during [ECCB 2022](https://eccb2022.org/).
+Please cite both [PyFastANI](https://doi.org/10.7490/f1000research.1119176.1) and [FastANI](https://www.nature.com/articles/s41467-018-07641-9) if you are using it in an academic work, for instance as:

+> PyFastANI (Larralde, 2022), a Python library with optimized bindings to FastANI (Jain *et al.*, 2018).

 ## 💭 Feedback